balena-os/leviathan/suites/README.md

-## Testbot diagnostics suite
+# Testbot Diagnostics Suite

-This test suite is a collection of diagnostics tests that can be run on a leviathan worker (testbot or QEMU instance) in order to test if all functionality works.
+This suite is a collection of diagnostics tests that can be run on a leviathan worker (testbot or QEMU instance) to test if its functionality works correctly.

-You can run this test to make sure your testbot is working correctly.
+You can run this suite to check if your testbot is performing correctly.